LocaRose06/DoubleKnit/README.md

 <b>Double Knitting Pattern Generator</b>

-This is a simple, client-side web application designed to help knitters create and visualize double knitting patterns.
+This is a simple web application designed to help knitters create and visualize double knitting patterns.
 It allows users to design a pattern for the front and back of a knitted piece independently and then automatically generates a combined chart, which can be downloaded as an image.

 <b>Features</b>